hshirazi/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | 0.0000	      			| Speed limit (30 km/h)					 				|
 | 0.0000				    | No overtaking     							|

-For the third image, the model is absolutely sure that this is a "Road narrows on the right" (probability of 0.9686), and the image does contain a Road narrows on the right.
+For the third image, the model is absolutely sure that this is a Road narrows on the right (probability of 0.9686), and the image does contain a Road narrows on the right.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|